-31.4 A representative of the competitor answers questions on his/her behalf
+31.4 A representative of the competitor answers questions on his/her behalf be invited as observers.

 This is not permitted.
 The competitor must personally answer any questions put to him or her.

 31.5 The competitor is a junior